 Merry Stress-free Christmas

 It’s a time of cheer and festivity.
 But unfortunately, the holiday period can come with its fair share of stress, too.
-From pressure to attend events, spend money on gifts and time with loved ones to organising the perfect day and having guests to stay: The festive season can too easily come with a hefty […]
+From pressure to attend events, spend money on gifts and time with loved ones to organising the perfect day and having guests to stay: The festive season can too easily come […]

 The Influencers: Dr Megan Woods

 For a city recovering from a major disaster like the Canterbury earthquakes, all the evidence suggests that simply rebuilding buildings and restarting businesses is not the end of the recovery journey.
-The lasting impact of the trauma of the disaster and the long, grinding recovery that follows can have lasting mental health impacts on […]
+The lasting impact of the trauma of the disaster and the long, grinding recovery that follows can have lasting mental […]

 Challenge the #unspoken rules

 We all know the ‘unspoken rules’ for being a man; rules like ‘be the man’, ‘toughen up’ and ‘boys don’t cry’.
 They are the expectations that boys and young men inherit from society, based on outdated ideas of what a man is, how he acts and how he should express himself.
-Even if we don’t […]
+Even […]

 Dr Sue Bagshaw